tektutor/devops-march-2022/Day2/README.md

 17. Any update from kubelet is received by API Server, and API Server keeps the respective Pod definitions stored in the etcd datastore updated.

-## Finding more details about a worker1 node
+## ⛹️‍♀️ Lab - Finding more details about a worker1 node
 ```
 kubectl describe node/worker1.tektutor.org
 ```